stephen-pilli/genagents/README.md

 ### Saving and Loading Agents

-You can save the agent's state to a directory for later use.
+You can save the agent's state to a directory for later use:

 ```python
 agent.save("path/to/save_directory")